Employers - Buckinghamshire Adult Learning

 Employers in England will be able to reclaim their levy contributions as digital vouchers to pay for training apprentices.
 Unspent funds in an employer’s digital account will expire after 18 months.

-Employers that pay the levy will also receive a 10% top-up from Government to their total monthly contributions in England.
+Employers that pay the levy will also receive a 5% top-up from Government to their total monthly contributions in England dependent on the age of the apprentice.

 Will there be any extra financial support?